Code-Institute-Submissions/jimbobding-blinker-website/README.md

 ----------

-All the photos were donated by Loop Roof bar in Melbourne Australia, Cocktails Beers Ramen and Buns in Manchester England and from [Regal-Disco](https://www.facebook.com/regaldisco/)   also In Manchester England.
+All the photos were donated by Loop Roof bar in Melbourne Australia, Cocktails Beers Ramen and Buns in Manchester England and from [Regal Disco](https://www.facebook.com/regaldisco/) also In Manchester England.